BrenoFariasdaSilva/University/Distributed Systems/Activity 02 - UDP Socket Programming/UDP File Upload System/README.md

 |--:|---|

 ## Install dependencies
 The dependency inside the makefile command are required to run this project, due to make the progress bar work properly.
-But, before that, make sure you have makefile installed on your machine.
+But, before that, make sure you have makefile installed on your machine and install the project dependencies.
 ```bash
 sudo apt install make -y
 make setup